zo-el/rpc-websockets/API.md

 ### ws.notify(method[, params])

-Sends a JSON-RPC 2.0 notification to server.
+Sends a MSGPACK notification to server.

 Parameters:
 * `method` {String}: An RPC method name to run on server-side.